-Market risk lies in the Pictet Group's exposure to any adverse movements in market conditions.
-The main risk factors relate to interest rates, prices of equity-type securities, exchange rates and prices of precious metals.
+Market risk lies in the Bank's exposure to any adverse movements in market conditions.
+The main risk factors relate to interest rates, prices of equity-type securities, exchange rates and prices of precious metal commodities.

 As a matter of policy, the Bank does not engage in proprietary trading activities.
 All dealings in financial market instruments are to facilitate client's flow or to manage the Bank's funding or investment portfolio needs.
+All trades executed for clients are booked on a back-to-back model with Banque Pictet & Cie S.A.
+As such, the Bank does not take on market risk, and has no Value-at-Risk limits assigned.